How it Works

 - Spring Semester = January—April

 Families and students work together to schedule the day, time, and location of visits, as well as how long each visit will last.
-Some families prefer to schedule visits lasting 2 hours, while other may prefer to schedule visits lasting 4 to 5 hours.
+Some families prefer to schedule visits lasting 2 hours, while others may prefer to schedule visits lasting 4 to 5 hours.

 - Students are not allowed to give children medications.
-(In the event of a life-threatening allergic reaction, students are permitted to use an epinephrine auto-injector (EpiPen) provided by the family)
+(In the event of a life-threatening allergic reaction, students are permitted to use an epinephrine auto-injector (EpiPen) provided by the family).

 - Students cannot transport family members: If the family would like to have a visit outside the home, the family must transport the children and meet the students.